risahamm/matrix.h/README.md

 Implementation of the matrix.h library.
 Study project.

 - The library is developed in C language of C11 standard using gcc compiler
-- The library code is be located in the src folder on the develop branch
+- The library code is located in the src folder on the develop branch
 - The code of the program is written in accordance with Google style
 - Static library (with the s21_matrix.h header file)
 - The library is developed according to the principles of structured programming